-The J2EE Connector Architecture is part of the Java 2 Platform, Enterprise Editions (J2EE) 1.3 specification.
+Overview The J2EE Connector Architecture is part of the Java 2 Platform, Enterprise Editions (J2EE) 1.3 specification.
 It outlines a standard architecture for enabling J2EE applications to access resources in diverse Enterprise Information Systems (EISs).
 The goal is to standardize access to non-relational resources in the same way the JDBC API standardizes access to relational data.
 The J2EE Connector Architecture is implemented in a J2EE application server and an EIS-specific resource adapter.
 The EIS resource adapter plugs into the J2EE application server and provides a system library specific to, and connectivity to, that EIS.

-This section introduces the J2EE Connector Architecture.
-The following topics are covered:

-- Graphical representation

-- System-Level Contracts

-- Common Client Interface

-For more information on the J2EE Connector Architecture and to view the specification itself, visit Sun Microsystems' website (http://java.sun.com).
+In this section This section introduces the J2EE Connector Architecture.
+The following topics are covered: Graphical representation System-Level Contracts Common Client Interface More information For more information on the J2EE Connector Architecture and to view the specification itself, visit Sun Microsystems' website (http://java.sun.com).